 - 7 nights' accommodation in en-suite rooms

-Year after year the 4-star Hotel Waldheim has won accolades from our guests for its beautifully maintained accommodation, exceptionally helpful service and wonderful meals.
-Owners Helga Pfister and her family pride themselves on the quality of their hotel which is situated in a quiet location; overlooking meadows and a few minutes walk from the village centre.
-The hotel has been welcoming guests from HF Holidays for more than 25 years.
+Year after year the 4-star Hotel Waldheim has won accolades from our guests for its beautifully maintained accommodation, helpful service and wonderful meals.
+Owner Helga Pfister and her family pride themselves on the quality of their hotel.
+The hotel has been welcoming HF Holidays guests for more than 25 years.

-This accommodation is branded 'Character and Comfort' as the hotel is considered to offer a warm welcome at the small friendly family-run hotel which offers a more personal and friendly service.
+This accommodation offers a warm welcome at the small friendly family-run hotel which offers a more personal and friendly service.

 Twin beds are, as is normal in Austria, arranged as a large frame with separate mattresses and bedding.

 All bedrooms at Hotel Waldheim have en-suite bathrooms with shower or bath, cable television, clock-radio, telephone, safe and bath-robes and hair dryer.

 Hotel Waldheim has a spacious lounge, a comfortable bar, a ski/boot room which has heated boot rods and an area for drying clothing.

 In the basement you will find a wellness centre with sauna solarium, massages can also be booked at the hotel reception.